The centuries-old history of Quinta do Paço dates back to the 17th century, on the same site where today it is spread over 10ha of vineyards.

 When we returned, we couldn’t stop thinking about finding an olive grove or winery in beautiful Portugal.
 With the help of Jaap Super, after a short search in the Porto area, we were able to visit Quinta do Paço, which was for sale.
 It was love at first sight.

-Located in the interior of the Region, the region of Marco de Canaveses is protected from the influence of the Atlantic and at a high average altitude, meaning that the temperature ranges are higher than the average for the Region and the summer is hotter.
-These conditions favour the development of some later maturing grape varieties: Azal and Avesso (white), Amaral and Espadeiro (red).
+Located in the interior of the region, the region of Marco de Canaveses is protected from the influence of the Atlantic and is at a high average altitude, meaning that the temperature ranges are higher than the average for the region and the summer is hotter.
+These conditions favour the development of later-maturing grape varieties: Azal and Avesso (white) and Padeiro (red).

 The soil is granite, as in most of the Region.
 White wines usually have fruity aromas and a higher alcohol content than the Region’s average.